webix-hub/docs/data/api/ui.filemanager_markcopy.md

 @params:

-- id		string/array			ids of files for copying
+- id		string,array			ids of files for copying

 @example: